A

 adjustment type

 Predetermined set of mathematical operators used to adjust prices in a specific way.
-Examples: % (percentage) up, % (percentage) down, flat value up, flat value down.
+Examples: percentage increase, flat increase, percentage decrease, flat decrease.

 C